mandiwise/flickr-by-albums/README.md

 ### Using FTP

-1. Download and extract the `flickr-by-albums-master.zip` and remove -master from the extracted directory name
+1. Download and unzip `flickr-by-albums-master.zip` and remove "-master" from the directory name.
-2. Upload the `flickr-by-albums` folder and its contents to the `/wp-content/plugins/` directory
+2. Upload the `flickr-by-albums` folder and its contents to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the Settings > Flickr by Albums page and adjust the settings as needed.

 ## Frequently Asked Questions